CoghillClanCoding/Shoot-My-Challengers/wiki/GDDGitHubWiki.md

 #### Containers

 These objects contain items.
 The game developer/coder and the designer statically place these during level design and development.
-The contents of each container are handled the same They are closed when the player starts a new level.
+The contents of each container are handled the same.
+They are closed when the player starts a new level.

 The player opens a container by shooting it